kevincrawfordknight/knifer/README.md

 # Knifer: Deciphering with a neural language model

-This code using a neural language model, along with beam search, to decipher text.
+This code uses a neural language model, along with beam search, to decipher text.

 ## Programs and scripts